Photo Taking, Editing and Sharing

 Editing and Deleting

-You can delete comments you wrote on other people's photos or videos, as well as comments people leave on your posts.
+You can delete comments you made on other people's photos or videos, as well as comments people leave on your posts.
 To delete a comment:iPhone and iPad

 - Tap Comment under the photo

-- Swipe your finger to the left over the comment you'd like to delete
+- Swipe to the left over the comment you'd like to delete

 - Tap and then choose if you want to Delete or Delete & Report Abuse